open-dollar/od-contracts/docs/src/detailed/proxies/hai_safe_manager.md

 One unique feature is the ability to transfer ownership of a SAFE to another address.
 This facilitates a range of possibilities, including the sale of debt positions or the use of SAFEs in more complex financial products.

 By providing a more accessible interface to the underlying SAFE Engine, the SAFE Manager Contract is an essential tool for anyone looking to interact with SAFEs in the HAI ecosystem.

+### SAFE Protection

+SAFE owners can choose to connect a SafeSaviour position in order to improve the SAFE health and protect it from liquidation.
+When the SAFE is on the process of being liquidated, the SafeSaviour contract will unwind the user's position, in order to either reduce the SAFE debt, or increase its collateral, to improve the SAFE health and try to prevent liquidation.

+SAFE owners need to account that the SafeSaviour position is connected to the SAFE id, so when transferring ownership to another account, it is responsibility of the previous owner to disconnect any liquidity deposited in the SafeSaviour contract.

 ## 4. Gotchas